 Help Us Meet Our Goal

-We were blown away by the incredible Park Champion events across the country in 2016.
-In 2017, we’re building on that momentum with a goal of 75 Park Champion events.
+We were blown away by the incredible Park Champion events across the country in 2016 and 2017.
+In 2018, we’re building on that momentum.
 You can help us meet this goal and make a difference for the future of parks and recreation by hosting a Park Champion event.

-Park Champions who host at least one member of Congress and/or their staff at an event highlighting their parks and programs between September 1, 2016 and August 31, 2017 are eligible for the 2017 Park Champion of the Year Award.
-The winner(s) of the 2017 Park Champion Award will receive a plaque and recognition at NRPA’s Annual Conference in New Orleans and lodging and roundtrip airfare for two in their agency to travel to Washington, D.C. in the spring of 2018 to attend the 2018 Park Champion Advocacy Summit and advocate for parks and recreation on Capitol Hill.
+Park Champions who host at least one member of Congress and/or their staff at an event highlighting their parks and programs between September 1, 2017 and August 31, 2018 are eligible for the 2018 Park Champion of the Year Award.
+The winner(s) of the 2018 Park Champion Award will receive a plaque and recognition at NRPA’s Annual Conference in Indianapolis and lodging and roundtrip airfare for two in their agency to travel to Washington, D.C. in the spring of 2019 to attend the 2019 Park Champion Advocacy Summit and advocate for parks and recreation on Capitol Hill.

 We're Here For You